• Skip to primary navigation

 • Use fresh thinly sliced pork belly that you can find at your grocer.
 They are popularly sold at Korean grocers.

-• Purchase thinly cut pork belly for a crispy texture, it should be .75 cm thick.
+• Purchase thinly cut pork belly for a crispy texture.

-• For crispy pork like bacon, fry the pork belly until golden crispy brown.
-For softer pork belly with a tender chew, cook just until the pork is no longer pink and is grey and remove off the heat immediately.
+• For tender pork belly, cook just until the pork is no longer pink and is grey and remove off the heat immediately.

 • Buy fresh greens!
 This is especially important for a crispy lettuce wrap.